jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.13 LidarHillshade

-Calculates a hillshade value for points within a LAS file and stores these data in the RGB field.
+Calculates a hillshade value for points within a LAS file and stores these data in the RGB field..

 *Parameters*: